Large sample spectral analysis of graph-based multi-manifold clustering: Numerical experiments

 \subsubsection{Other path algorithms}

-The path based similarity weights that we study in this paper are inspired by an algorithm proposed in \cite{BABAEIAN2015118}.
-There, in order to construct a proximity graph on the data set, a less stringent notion of ``smooth" discrete path is considered.
-In our construction, we force discrete paths to satisfy that every line segment in the path must be aligned with the segment connecting the first and last point in the path (i.e. essentially requiring a straight path).
-In contrast, in \cite{BABAEIAN2015118} the constraint is that any two consecutive segments in the path must be aligned (i.e. a path that does not turn too quickly).
-It is straightforward to see that when two manifolds with dimension larger than two intersect, it is possible to construct paths connecting points in the two manifolds that meet the criterion in \cite{BABAEIAN2015118} but not our criterion.
-In summary, the more stringent constraint that we impose helps remove more connections (wrong and right).
-The removal of wrong connections seems to be more significant, and overall, our path algorithm outperforms the one in \cite{BABAEIAN2015118}.
+The path-based similarity weights we study in this paper are inspired by an algorithm proposed in \citet{BABAEIAN2015118}.
+There, a less stringent notion of a ``smooth" discrete path is used to construct a proximity graph on the data set.
+In our construction, we force discrete paths to satisfy that every line segment in the path must be aligned with the segment connecting the first and last point in the path (i.e., essentially requiring a straight path).
+In contrast, in \citet{BABAEIAN2015118} the constraint is that any two consecutive segments in the path must be aligned (i.e., a path that does not turn too quickly).
+It is straightforward to see that when two manifolds with a dimension larger than two intersect, it is possible to construct paths connecting points in the two manifolds that meet the criterion in \citet{BABAEIAN2015118} but not our criterion.
+In summary, the more stringent constraint we impose helps remove more connections (faulty and correct).
+The removal of faulty connections seems more significant, and overall, our path algorithm outperforms the one in \citet{BABAEIAN2015118}.

-Another sensible path algorithm is to directly find geodesic paths along the graph using Djkstra's algorithm and then check whether they satisfy the angle constraints or not.
-The theoretical analysis for this approach is more involved since one needs to check that geodesics do satisfy the angle constraint in the cases where one expects them to (i.e. when connecting two points on the same manifold).
-Still, in practice this graph construction behaves comparably to the path algorithm that we analyze.
-Our path construction and the geodesic based one are two extremes of a more general procedure where one seeks a path that connects a pair of points satisfying the angle constraints \textit{and} whose length is no larger than a constant parameter times the geodesic distance along the path between the two points.
-This construction can be analyzed by combining ideas similar to the ones we have presented in section \ref{sec:GraphConstruct} with some analysis for the geodesic distance along a proximity graph.
+Another sensible path algorithm to build graphs for MMC is to directly find geodesic paths along the graph using Dijkstra's algorithm and then check whether they satisfy the angle constraints or not.
+The theoretical analysis for this approach is more involved since one needs to check that geodesics do satisfy the angle constraint in the cases where one expects them to (i.e., when connecting two points on the same manifold).
+Still, in practice this graph construction behaves comparably to the path algorithm we analyze mathematically.
+Our path construction and the geodesic based one are two examples of a more general procedure where one seeks a path that connects a pair of points satisfying the angle constraints \textit{and} whose length is no larger than a constant parameter times the geodesic distance along the path between the two points.
+This construction can be analyzed by combining ideas similar to the ones we have presented in section \ref{sec:GraphConstruct} with some analysis of the geodesic distance in a proximity graph.

 \nc